mpazaryna/fintech_suite/blog/2024-09-19-risk-calculator/index.md

 The risk_kit module is imported in the cli.py file, where its functions—add, subtract, and multiply—are utilized.
 Here’s a snippet of how these functions are integrated:

-## Flexibility Through Modularity

-The modular nature of risk_kit allows the Risk Calculator to be flexible in several ways:

-Easy Integration: New mathematical operations can be added to the risk_kit module, and the Risk Calculator can utilize them without needing to modify its core logic.

-Customizability: Users can customize the calculator by adding their own functions to risk_kit, making it adaptable to specific needs.
-Maintainability: The separation of concerns ensures that changes in the risk_kit module do not affect the CLI directly, making the codebase easier to maintain.

-## Conclusion

-The Risk Calculator project exemplifies how a modular approach can enhance flexibility and maintainability in software development.
-By leveraging the risk_kit module, the project not only provides essential arithmetic functionalities but also sets the stage for future enhancements.
-Whether you're a developer looking to extend the tool or a user seeking a reliable risk assessment calculator, the Risk Calculator is a valuable resource in your toolkit.

 ```python